core-wg/oscore/draft-ietf-core-object-security.md

 If Observe is supported, insert the following step between step 6 and 7 of {{ver-req}}:

-B. If Inner Observe is present and has value zero, and Outer option is either not present or does not have value 0, then remove the Observe option.
+B. If Inner Observe is present and has value zero, and Outer Observeoption was either not present or did not have value 0, then remove the Inner Observe option.

 ## Protecting the Response {#prot-res}